marlof/ScORCH/README.md

 Future Improvements
 ===================

-Extand to be python 2 or 3 agnostic
+Extend to be python 2 or 3 agnostic

-Check for service down, long delays, http success/error codes 2xx success messages, 4xx clients errors, 5xx server errors Validate that the server is an IP or valid hostname (dont limit it to IP's ) Allow config driven customisable threshold per service i.e AuthService may be ok to have higher memory usage Some effort has already been invested in the creation of specific functions in order to allow return on investment if/when changes are required
+Check for service down, long delays, http success/error codes 2xx success messages, 4xx client errors, 5xx server errors

+Validate that the server is an IP or valid hostname (dont limit it to IP's )

+Allow config driven customisable threshold per service i.e AuthService may be ok to have higher memory usage

+Some effort has already been invested in the creation of specific functions in order to allow return on investment if/when changes are required

 Run it as a container

-More then one service may come from the same IP (different ports/shared services) so beware that a hash may overwrite Create/use other peoples library functions that have already some of the actions.
+More than one service may come from the same IP (different ports/shared services) so beware that a hash may overwrite

-DevOps Software Orchestration

-This will install the latest version (released or otherwise) into the current directory:

-`wget http://www.autoscorch.com/downloads/install && chmod a+x install && ./install`

-Repeatable

-Brilliant in it's simplicity

-Standard Features

-                      Add Jobs

-                      Plugins Engine

-                      State Engine

-                      Notification / Communication Engine

-Enterprise features

-                      Authentication / Security  Module

-                      Alternative Paths

-                      Audit Module

-                      Report Module

-                      Admin tasks Module
+Create/use other peoples library functions that have already some of the actions.